DataBiosphere/data-portal/content/guides/userguides/exploring-projects.md

 # Exploring Projects

-Projects are a basic unit of data organization in the Data Coordination Platform (DCP).
+Projects are a basic unit of data organization in the HCA Data Portal.
 Project contributors contribute raw sequencing and associated [files](/metadata/dictionary/file/sequence_file) along with rich metadata describing:

 1. the [origin and type of the cells](/metadata/dictionary/biomaterial/cell_line) used in the project